 Here at the hotel, we’re delighted to welcome Gem of Bryher Yoga back to the hotel for Yoga on the Lawn.
 For the safety of our guests, we have taken the difficult decision to keep our swimming pool and spa facilties closed this year.
 However, you are very welcome to use the facilities at Tresco Island Spa - just speak to reception to make arrangements.

 Off the island, Tresco Boat Services will be offering a limited schedule of island-hopping trips.
 Across the water on Tresco, the Abbey Garden will be open as usual, and there are plenty of options to eat and drink whilst you’re exploring the island.
 For details, please visit the Tresco website.

 We've tried to answer many common questions below, but if you have any further questions or concerns, please contact our Reception Team on +44 (0)1720 422947 or email us.

 DO I NEED TO BRING A FACE COVERING?

-Yes – face coverings are mandatory on all transport to and around the islands, including Penzance Helicopters, Skybus, Scillonian III, Tresco Boats and land transport.
+Yes – face coverings are mandatory in all transport terminals and on all transport to and around the islands, including Penzance Helicopters, Skybus, Scillonian III, Tresco Boats and land transport.
 You will be denied travel without a face covering, unless you are exempt from wearing one.
-You may also wish to wear a face covering in the public areas of the hotel.
+You may also wish to wear a face-covering in the public areas of the hotel.